carrera328/profile_permissionset_utility/README.md

 * run a command structured in the following format:
 * `npm run start --` required boilerplate node command<br>
 * `--csv ./PATH/TO/VALID/CSV/FILE` path to csv that the tool will take as input.<br>
-* `--file ./PATH/TO/VALID/"PROFILE-PERMISSIONSET"` path to file to edit, file name should be wrapped in quotes, original file will not be edited, only the copy.<br>
+* `--file ./PATH/TO/VALID/"PROFILE-PERMISSIONSET"` path to profile/permissionset to be modified, file name should be wrapped in quotes, original file will not be edited, only the copy generated.<br>
 * `--layoutAssignment` command that invokes layoutAssignment functionality CANNOT BE USED IN CONJUNCTION WITH THE recordTypeAssignment COMMAND<br>
 * `--recordTypeAssignment` command that invokes recordTypeAssignment functionality CANNOT BE USED IN CONJUNCTION WITH THE recordTypeAssignment COMMAND<br>